dbernard/dbernard.github.io.old/_posts/2015-06-04-lets-build-a-virtual-machine.md

 number of arguments it takes.
 We will use the name to pair op code IDs to methods.

-Since our plan is to pair these names with functions, let's set that up now too.
+Since our plan is to pair these names with methods, let's set that up now too.
 To do this, lets first define a couple methods (leaving them empty for now) for our op codes.